httpie/http-prompt/docs/contributor-guide.rst

 Make sure you have installed pyenv_ and pyenv-virtualenv_ first.

-HTTP Prompt should work on Python 2.6, 2.7, 3.3 to 3.6.
+HTTP Prompt should work on Python 3.6 and newer.
 You can use any of these Python versions as your development environment, but using the latest version (3.6.x) is probably the best.
 You can install the latest Python with pyenv::